SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Slimesteel and Cinderslime can make channels and faucets.
 * They work identically to seared/scorched channels/faucet except for one small difference: downwards pouring is replaced with upwards pouring.

-### Casting Tank

-* Crafted from copper and seared stone.
-* Has two item slots, an input and an output.
-Can insert into the input and extract from the output via automation such as hoppers.
-* Can only insert items if the output slot and input slots are both empty.
-* When inserting, will attempt to transfer fluid between the tank and the item.
-    * If successful, the resulting item is placed in the output slot.
-    * If unsuccessful, the original item is placed in the input slot.
-    * Upon any change to the fluid contents, the transfer is tried again.
-* Useful to automatically fill or empty buckets/copper cans.

-### Tinker Tank

-* Crafted from gold and scorched stone.
-* Tank has a single slot that can hold an item with a fluid handler.
-* Any interactions to the tank will interact with the item's fluid handler, essentially proxying it.
-* Useful to automatically fill or empty variable sized tanks or tools.

 ### Smeltery interface